 For companies that issue credit cards (e.g. Delta SkyMiles Credit Card), you can mine card data for information about the card’s usage to, for example, identify your customer segments and engineer programs to boost acquisition and improve retention.

-Many businesses don’t have the volume to justify having their own credit card, but if it is ‘in the cards’ for your company (see what we did there? #puns), having them will provide a more granular level of data for customer spending habits.
+Many businesses do not have the volume to justify having their own credit card.
+But if it is ‘in the cards’ for your company (see what we did there? #puns), having them will provide a more granular level of data for customer spending habits.
 This can lead to better customer loyalty and higher overall revenue.

 Customers can be lost, and retained, for a variety of reasons.
 Customer data mining can help you minimize churn.